vincentchachere/osticket-prereqs/README.md

 ### 36.B ) Congratulations!
 Hopefully it is installed with no errors, but we are not finished just yet!

-- *Scroll down to `Part G: Clean Up Resources` for further instructions on comlpleteing this lab.*
+<ins>Scroll down to `Part G: Clean Up Resources` for further instructions on comlpleteing this lab.</ins>

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/7f4988fb-ea09-4432-b689-dedfe5b96449"><br>